 John Debney is the ultimate film music character actor.
 In equal demand for family films like Elf as he is for adventure films like Iron Man 2, the Oscar-nominated composer also scored the poignantly brutal The Passion of the Christ.
 Debney is an agile jack-of-all-genres, composing for comedies (Bruce Almighty), sci-fi action (Predators), horror (Dream House) and romance (Valentine’s Day) with the same confidence and panache.
 Debney is also known for his work in such films as Princess Diaries, Sin City, Liar Liar, Spy Kids, No Strings Attached, The Emperor’s New Groove, I Know What You Did Last Summer and Hocus Pocus.
-Debney’s most recent work includes Disney’s The Jungle Book directed by Jon Favreau, Fox’s Ice Age: Collision Course, directed by Mike Thurmeier, the action fantasy, League of Gods starring Jet Li, and Twentieth Century Fox’s award winning musical, The Greatest Showman starring Hugh Jackman and Zac Efron.
-Up next for Debney is the action thriller, Beirut starring Rosamund Pike and Jon Hamm, and the biographical drama Brian Banks directed by Tom Shadyac.
+Debney’s more recent work includes Disney’s The Jungle Book directed by Jon Favreau, Fox’s Ice Age: Collision Course, directed by Mike Thurmeier, Twentieth Century Fox’s award winning musical The Greatest Showman starring Hugh Jackman and Zac Efron and the action thriller Beirut starring Rosamund Pike and Jon Hamm.
+Upcoming for Debney is the biographical drama Brian Banks directed by Tom Shadyac and The Beach Bum directed by Harmony Korine.

 Born in Glendale, California, Debney’s professional life began after he studied composition at the California Institute of the Arts, when he went to work writing music and orchestrating for Disney Studios and various television series.
 He won his first Emmy in 1990 for the main theme for The Young Riders, and his career soon hit a gallop.
 Since then he has won three more Emmys (Sea Quest DSV), and been nominated for a total of six (most recently in 2012 for his work on the Kevin Costner western miniseries Hatfields & McCoys).
 His foray into videogame scoring—2007’s Lair—resulted in a BAFTA nomination and a Best Videogame Score award from The International Film Music Critics Association.